-Up to now it has been assumed that mutations occur randomly in the genome and only natural selection determines which changes are established.
-However, recent research shows that the emergence of new mutations is not completely random but influenced by gene regulation and genome organisation.
-The model plant Arabidopsis, as well as bacteria, yeast and mammals,have all been used for several scientific experiments on the mechanisms of heredity, gene regulation and genome organisation.
-It thereby became evident that there are several natural mechanisms to protect important genomic regions against too many changes.
+Until now, it has been assumed that mutations occur randomly in the genome and only natural selection determines which changes are established.
+However, recent research shows that the natural emergence of new mutations is not completely random but influenced by gene regulation and genome organisation.
+Besides the model plant Arabidopsis, bacteria, yeast and mammals have all been used for several scientific experiments on the mechanisms of heredity, gene regulation and genome organisation.
+It became evident from the experiments that several natural mechanisms protect important genomic regions against too many changes.

-Gene regulation and genome organisation can use these mechanisms to accomplish two essential functions: firstly, continuous change and (if required) rapid adaptation to new environmental conditions, and secondly, stable inheritancewhich is a precondition for the survival of a species.
-Evolution is dependent on the balance between chaos and order, change and stability.
-Whereby, gene regulation and genome organisation act as nature’s ‘flexible safety barriers’.
+Gene regulation and genome organisation can use these natural mechanisms to accomplish two essential functions: firstly, continuous change and (if required) rapid adaptation to new environmental conditions, and secondly, stable inheritance, which is a precondition for the survival of a species.
+Evolution is dependent on the balance between chaos and order, change and stability, with gene regulation and genome organisation acting as nature’s flexible ‘safety barriers’.

-There are numerous and diverse risks affecting ecosystems, agriculture and food production, e. g. changes in plant composition can impact wild animals such as mammals, birds or insects and their food webs.
+There are numerous and diverse risks which can affect ecosystems, agriculture and food production, e. g. changes in plant composition may impact wild animals, mammals, birds or insects and their food webs.
 Changes in the composition of plants can also impact plant interaction and communication with the environment.
-These risks can affect e. g. insects (such as pollinators and beneficial species), symbiotic organisms (such as associated micro-organisms) or plant ‘enemies’ (such as pest insects).
-There are further specific risks associated with New GE organisms that can spread in the environment.
-Due to the diversity and complexity of interactions with the environment there can also be next generation effects, such as invasiveness, not observed in organisms developed in the laboratory.
+These risks can affect, e. g. insects (such as pollinators and beneficial species), symbiotic organisms (such as associated micro-organisms) or plant ‘enemies’ (such as pest insects).
+There are further specific risks associated with New GE organisms capable of spreading in the environment.
+Due to the diversity and complexity of interactions with the environment, there can also be next generation effects not observed in organisms developed in the laboratory, e. g. invasiveness.

-Without strict regulation of New GE, the uncontrolled release of large numbers of organisms with characteristics not gradually developed through evolution can be expected within short periods of time.
-This would result in the substantial likelihood of damage to ecosystems, agriculture, forestry and food production.
+Similar to environmental pollution with plastics and chemicals, it is not always an individual NGT-GMO which may create the real problems, but rather the sum of diverse effects on the environment.
+Without strict regulation of New GE, the uncontrolled release of large numbers of organisms with characteristics that have not evolved naturally can be expected to take place within short periods of time.
+This would result in an increased likelihood of damage to ecosystems, agriculture, forestry and food production.